 Checking your transmission fluid is easy, and by evaluating the fluid on the dipstick you can learn a lot.
 If the fluid is dark or smells burnt, you may just need to change your transmission fluid.
 If the fluid looks fine or changing it doesn’t fix the issue you’ll want to get your car to a mechanic quickly.
 A transmission failing while driving can be very scary and even lead to an accident.

 What Causes White Exhaust Smoke?

 Thin white smoke (especially on a chilly morning) is nothing to be concerned about.
 Thick white smoke, on the other hand, can indicate a problem.
 In particular, it could mean that your engine is burning coolant, which could mean a problem with a head gasket or a cracked engine block.
 These are big repairs, but it’s important to address needed repairs sooner rather than later.
 If the coolant leak mixes with the oil in your car it’ll create a much more difficult problem to correct.

-Any color smoke coming from your car’s tailpipe is a sure sign that something needs to be addressed, and like with most repairs you’ll save yourself money down the line if you’re able to take care of it immediately, before your dashboard lights up to tell you it’s time to "service engine."
+Any color smoke coming from your car’s tailpipe is a sure sign that something needs to be addressed.
+Like with most repairs, you’ll save yourself money down the line if you’re able to take care of it before your dashboard lights up to tell you it’s time to "service engine."

 It’s important to remember that most of what’s coming out of your exhaust system is toxic and carbon monoxide fumes can be fatal.
 Upwards of 370 people die every year from carbon monoxide poisoning, and you don’t want to add to that number.
 Be safe, and if you have any doubts about performing repairs yourself, take your vehicle to a trusted mechanic.